-As of November 2012, short term lenders who are a member of the Consumer Finance Association, the Consumer Credit Trade Association, the BCCA or the Finance & Leasing Association - which is to say, almost all of them - have agreed to comply with a good practice charter overseen by independent observers.
+From November 2012, short term lenders who belong to the Consumer Finance Association, the Consumer Credit Trade Association, the BCCA, or the Finance & Leasing Association - which is to say, almost all of them - agreed to comply with a good practice charter overseen by independent observers.

-The charter commits lenders to, for example, "set out clearly how continuous payment authority works" and the full document is available to view here [pdf] .
+The charter commits lenders to, for example, "set out clearly how continuous payment authority works".
+The full document is available to view here.

-Boris Johnson, for example, came under fire for allowing Wonga to sponsor New Year tube travel.
+Boris Johnson, for example, came under fire some years ago for allowing Wonga to sponsor New Year tube travel.

 Choose.net covers a wide range of financial products and aims to provide information for consumers no matter what their financial situation.